toscafy/toscafy/README.md

 ## Built-in functions

 CSAR specs can refer to built-in functions provided by **toscafy**.
-For example, the following artifact uses the `$toscafy.fetchAsFile` function to fetch a file and adds it to the generated CSAR:
+For example, the following artifact definition uses the `$toscafy.fetchAsFile` function to fetch a file and adds it to the generated CSAR:

 ``` plaintext
 {